Technical Guide

 - Stored text is fed into pipelines for sentiment and emotion, topic distribution, clustering, and narrative detection

-- The web dashboard calls the VideoTracker API and renders visualizations for posting frequency, daily video views, top keywords, social media footprint, language distribution, related videos, sentiment analysis, topic distribution, narratives, and clusters
+- The web dashboard calls the VideoTracker API and renders visualizations for posting frequency, daily video views, top keywords, social media footprint, language distribution, related videos, sentiment analysis, topic distribution, narratives, clusters, Youtube Channel Characterization, and symbol analysis (SCEP)

 Content Collection